tbopoto/calender-app/README.md

 # calender-app

-**Tier:** 3-Advanced

-Build a calendar application to organize you daily life.
+Building a calendar application to organize you daily life.
 Add functionality to add events and reminder.
-Style your own calendar according to your requirement
+Also give option for users to style their own calendar according to requirements

 - Understanding how calendar application works
 - Only basic understanding of HTML/CSS and JS is required
-- Working on more features help you learning advance concepts of JS
+- Working on more features help learn advanced concepts of JavaSscript

 ## User Stories